Vytautas Babravičius

-Vytautas Babravičius (born 10 March 1952), stage name Simas, is a Lithuanian country and folk rock musician.
+Vytautas Babravičius (born 10 March 1952, known by the stage name Simas) is a Lithuanian country and folk rock musician.
 He is often described as a founder of Lithuanian country music scene.

 Musical career

 Babravičius began his musical career while studying engineering at a university and playing at student's parties since 1967.
 In 1979 he founded a country music band Deficitai, that quickly became popular for being different than officially allowed music of the time.
 Group was dissolved in 1983.
 Later Babravičius pursued solo career under stage name Simas while working as journalist.
 In 1987 he founded band Runos and released a LP Vyturėliai jūs mano.

 Simas' solo songs were popular during the Singing Revolution.